 "Sweet," Ethan replied.

 "I'm going to see if I can find someone who can tell us when they're opening up."
 It's much easier to get underground through the museum than by falling into a pit somewhere in the woods.
-Of course, if you're truly the ones, that's what'll happen to you.

 The teens left, and Tommy went around the chain posts to the museum's glass doors.
 He read the sign, "In case of emergency, call Anton Mercer Industries?"